Notes on the Geography of Zimbabwe: Bulawayo

-Back to Bulawayo and a typical street in Suburbs, which covers a grid of about seven by nine.
+Back to Bulawayo and a typical street in Suburbs, which covers a grid of about seven by nine blocks.
 It's very quiet, but all the houses have perimeter walls topped with electrified wires, in the manner of South Africa.

 A house in Suburbs.
 It once belonged to the minister of industry in the Rhodesian government.
 Back then, it had no perimeter walls, let alone electric fencing.

 Another house in Suburbs.
 Notice the electric insulators atop the concrete pillars.
 The house was for sale in 2014, and probably at a bargain price.

 Here's a house at the edge of City Centre, in a rundown neighborhood where fences are made of whatever's available.
 The owner is getting by without electric fencing.

 Bulawayo once had a busy industrial zone, curiously called Belmont.
 Nearly all the factories, which specialized in textiles, were closed by 2014.

 Belmont has lots of spur tracks running between factories.
 The factories made sense because Bulawayo was Rhodesia's rail center, with main lines running south to South Africa, east to Mozambique, and north (across Victoria Falls) to the Belgian Congo.